HOW TO: 1099

 Contact person's name for the company

-Your Current Tax ID number (EIN or SSN)
+Your Current Tax ID number (EIN, SSN or ITIN)